/ tool-comparisons / Convex vs SQLite for Solo Developers

 Type Safety Full (schema to frontend) ORM-dependent (Drizzle, Prisma)

-Cost Free tier, then $25/mo Free forever
+Cost Free plan (hard caps), then $25/developer/mo Free forever (public domain)

-Self-Hosting No Yes (it is a file)
+Self-Hosting Yes (convex-backend, FSL license) Yes (it is a file)

 Query Language JavaScript/TypeScript functions SQL